Jardine Scholarship: Terms of the Scholarship

-The scholarship covers full tuition fees, college fees, an annual stipend, and return airfare from the students' country of origin.
-The scholarship has been valued at $200,000.
+The scholarship covers full tuition fees, college fees, an annual stipend, insurance, and return airfare from the students' country of origin.
+The scholarship has been valued at over $200,000.
 Upon acceptance, scholars are bound by a set of regulations, decided by the Scholarship Committee.
 Jardines maintains the network of scholars and offers them summer internships within the conglomerate, and hosts regular gatherings with alumni and senior management.
 Jardines' postgraduate scholarships are offered in partnership with the Cambridge Commonwealth, European & International Trust and Gadjah Mada University.